Marikita1007/Marikita1007/README.md

 # 💫 About Me:
 🔭I'm currently looking for work-study(alternance in French) contract or full time job as a junior developer ! <br>
-🔭 I’m currently working on Symfony 5 / APIs with PHP <br>🤝 I’m looking for help with Symfony 5<br>🌱 I’m currently learning Symfony 5<br>💬 Ask me about PHP/Javascript / HTML / CSS Basics<br>
+🔭 I’m currently working on Symfony 5 / APIs with PHP / git <br>🤝 I’m looking for help with Symfony 5<br>🌱 I’m currently learning Symfony 5<br>💬 Ask me about PHP/Javascript / HTML / CSS Basics<br>

 ## 🌐 Socials: